International Department Staff

 Mrs Rylev is responsible for promoting Auckland Grammar School in key markets including China, South Korea, Japan and SE Asia.
 She has extensive experience working in the high school sector and assisting students make the successful transition to New Zealand.

 Mrs Rylev is of Korean decent, is married to a Dane, and speaks Chinese having studied at Nanjing University.
-She enjoys travelling, cooking- fusion, walking the dog, meeting new people, and painting.
+She enjoys travelling, cooking, walking the dog, meeting new people, and painting.

 Please contact Ms Rylev for information and assistance as a prospective international student, parent or recruitment agency.

-Ms Sandra Heslin - International Student Welfare Manager
+Mrs Sandra Boroughs – International Student Welfare Manager

-Mrs Heslin has a 24/7 role managing and monitoring the welfare and pastoral care of approximately 90 International students which includes individual term interviews.
+Having worked at Auckland Grammar School for the past two decades, Mrs Boroughs (née Heslin) has a 24/7 role managing and monitoring the welfare and pastoral care of approximately 90 International students which includes individual term interviews.

 Her role also comprises sourcing and auditing their homestay carers and most importantly listening to our students and acting appropriately on their needs.

-Mrs Heslin has worked at Auckland Grammar School for 16 years and values the opportunity to interact and learn from our international students from many different cultures.
-She is originally from Glasgow, Scotland and has lived in New Zealand for 45 years.
+She is originally from Scotland and has lived in New Zealand for 45 years.
 She has been a trainer, marketer and counsellor.

-Mrs Heslin manages the Breakfast Club for our Pacifica boys, she also enjoys walking, reading, travel, writing poetry, cooking, entertaining, movies and fund-raising in her spare-time.
+Mrs Boroughs manages the Breakfast Club for Pasifika students, and enjoys walking, reading, travel, writing poetry, cooking, entertaining, movies and fundraising in her spare-time.

-Please contact Mrs Heslin for student welfare and support and homestay placements.
+Please contact Mrs Boroughs for student welfare and support and homestay placements.

 Mrs Susanne Sasagawa (nee Zhang)

-Mrs Sasagawa speaks English, Mandarin and Hokkien.
-She is originally from Xiamen, China and has lived in New Zealand for 18 years.
+Mrs Sasagawa speaks English, Mandarin and Hokkien, and is originally from Xiamen, China.

 She completed four years of secondary school in the South Island and obtained a Bachelor’s degree from Massey University as an international student.

-Mrs Sasagawa has worked as an administration support staff in the education sector for over nine years.
+Mrs Sasagawa has worked as an administration support staff in the education sector for over nine years, and enjoys music and travelling.